Experienced business travellers reveal their favourite travel tips

 Just be sure you nab a card that waives foreign transaction fees, which can be a real killer.

-If missing out on aeroplane meat wouldn't disappoint you too much, you can try Banas' trick for getting served before everyone else on flights.
+'Bring a tennis ball with you when you're travelling,' suggests Brian Povinelli, Global Brand Leader for Westin and Le Meridien.

-'I always order vegetarian meals because if you order a special meal, you tend to be served first,' she said.
-'I can't think of a time when I wasn't served first.
-Then you can just go to sleep and won't have to wait (for the full dinner service).'
+'It's great to roll under your feet and even under your thighs to keep you from getting stiff/sore.
+It's small, inexpensive and easy to replace.'

-'What doesn't make sense is why so few people are keeping track of their points and miles when there are such good resources out there to do so easily,' Kelly said.
+'What doesn't make sense is why so few people are keeping track of their points and miles when there are such good resources out there to do so easily,' Kelly says.

 'They are worth money.
 Sometimes they are worth a lot of money -- depending on how you redeem them.'